Ellie1220/Ellie1220/README.md

 ### Hi, I'm Ellie Lu 👋

-I'm currently studying for a Master of Business Analytics and love to explore new technologies and build exciting projects.
+I'm currently studying for a Master of Business Analytics in Suffolk University and love to explore new technologies and build exciting projects.
+✨I'll be sharing my latest endeavors right here on GitHub.

 🔭 I’m currently working on honing my skills in Python programming and machine learning with SAS.

 🌱 I’m currently learning about natural language processing and deep learning techniques.